 At the end of the day, both are fabulous choices, which one you pick is entirely down to your personal preferences.

 Best Places To Stay In Sardinia For The Best Beaches?

 Choosing where to stay based on beaches brings me to two options, with either one a potential choice, depending on what sort of beach you’re looking for.

 If you want a high-end, exclusive area, with relaxing beaches, then Costa Smerelda and the Cervo Hotel Costa Smerelda Resort, with its stunning views and classy surroundings, should provide everything you’re looking for.

 However, if you would prefer a slightly more fun-filled, laid back environment, then Golfo Aranci is located just a few miles down the coast.
 It offers beaches of a similar quality and has the Gabbiano Azzurro Hotel & Suites located right on the sand.

-Where To Stay In Sardinia For Nightlife?
+Best Places To Stay In Sardinia For Nightlife?